xrafael/fai3d/README.md

 # fai3d

-A simple wrapper to 3D image random augmentation for fast.ai (v.0.7).
+A simple python library for 3D image data augmentation.

 In the lib folder you will find dataset3D.py and transforms3D.py that are the main responsible to make the trick.